 - 1 teaspoon onion powder

-- Optional: Fresh herbs (such as rosemary or thyme)
+- Optional: fresh herbs like rosemary or thyme

 - Wood chips: